GIS Projects

 1998: Developed GIS data and an effective cartographic method used to simultaneously illustrate the spatial distribution of several fish species in the Willapa Basin.

 1998: Design and production of an easy to read map book for areas within the Long Beach Peninsula.
-Since 1998, over 20,000 copies of this map book have been sold.
+Since 1998, over 25,000 copies of this map book have been printed and sold.

 The Willapa Basin Atlas

-1996-1997: Development of data and maps for the people of Pacific County via the geography of the Washington State designated WRIA 24 Basin.
+1996-1997: Development of spatial data and GIS maps for the people of Pacific County via the geography of the Washington State designated WRIA 24 Basin.
 Maps created for the Willapa Alliance, (a non-profit facilitator of local sustainable economic development) contained many kinds of environmental themes to suit many purposes.
-This was made possible entirely under the direction of the Rev. Dan'l Markham.
+This was made possible entirely under the direction of the boss, Rev. Dan'l Markham (former commissioner, Pacific County) Read More......

 1880-1990 Surface Water Changes, Portland Oregon